 - Restricted driving privileges

-Subsequent offenses bring progressively harsher penalties, including longer jail sentences, extended license suspensions, mandatory alcohol treatment programs, and felony charges.
+Subsequent offenses bring progressively harsher penalties.
+These would include longer jail sentences, extended license suspensions, mandatory alcohol treatment programs, and felony charges.

 What to Do If a Drunk Driver Injures You